 You guys have heard me talk about one of my favorite mantras, right?
 “Bloom where you’re planted.”
 It basically means to take full advantage of your surroundings and season of life, sinking your proverbial roots deep to grow, flourish, and thrive no matter where it is you find yourself.
 I adopted this saying as my own about 8 years ago when I left my friends, life, and job in Birmingham, AL to move to my husband’s hometown of Selma.
 After months of feeling sorry for myself and longing for bits of my old life back, a stranger shared the Bloom mentality with me, and I was hooked.
 I decided right there it was time to start stretching out my roots; I wanted to bloom.

-For months, I’ve been saying that I’m in a season of change, but I’m even more sure of it today than I have been before.
-It’s strange: even without some pending shift or newness that I can see on the horizon, I’m able to sense that I’m being nudged into something different, something more.
+For months, I’ve been saying that I’m in a season of change.
+Today, I’m even more sure of it than ever before.
+Even without some visible shift on the horizon, I can sense that I’m edging into something new.
 And knowing that, having wrestled with the unrest and want of it all, I can’t help but slowly stretch out my roots in search of that something to take hold of, explore, and grow into.

 Know that, for now, things here will stay the same, but I am on the hunt.
-I’m not sure if it’s a family shift, a personal shift, or a professional one, but I am wanting more for this space and my life in general.
+I’m not sure if the shift is familial, personal, or professional; what I do know is that I want more for this space and my life in general.
 If you find yourself with a similar unrest, I hope you’ll take this opportunity to reflect and find any areas you may want to more fully bloom into.
 Although it rarely comes without growing pains, the end result is so worth it, and you certainly won’t be stretching alone. 🙂

 These truly are out of season.
 In a time when we should be eating drippy frozen cones and berry-laden pies, cakes, and tortes, why on earth would I be sharing chocolate caramel cookies?
 The honest truth is this: They’re delicious.
 That’s why.
 Let me tell you how to make them.